 How extreme is the state of California on abortion?

 That’s not a typo.
 A California agency actually added elective abortion coverage to the employee healthcare plans of churches throughout the state—without even telling them.
-Now, one church is standing up against the state.
+Thankfully, Skyline Church took a stand against the state.
+And on May 13, it heard some good news from the U.S. Court of Appeals for the Ninth Circuit.

 Let’s take a look at the details of this case.